singhaman1750/singhaman1750.github.io/_publications/2009-10-01-paper-title-number-1.md

 citation: #'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

-## Authors
-Aditya Shirwatkar*, Vamshi Kumar Kurva*, Devaraju Vinoda, Aman Singh, Aditya Sagi, Himanshu Lodha, Bhavya Giri Goswami, Shivam Sood, Ketan Nehete, Shishir Kolathaya
+**Authors**: Aditya Shirwatkar\*, Vamshi Kumar Kurva\*, Devaraju Vinoda, Aman Singh, Aditya Sagi, Himanshu Lodha, Bhavya Giri Goswami, Shivam Sood, Ketan Nehete, Shishir Kolathaya

-## Abstract
-This work presents a simple linear policy for direct force control for quadrupedal robot locomotion.
+**Abstract**: This work presents a simple linear policy for direct force control for quadrupedal robot locomotion.
 The motivation is that force control is essential for highly dynamic and agile motions.
 We learn a linear policy to generate end-foot trajectory parameters and a centroidal wrench, which is then distributed among the legs based on the foot contact information using a quadratic program (QP) to get the desired ground reaction forces.
 Unlike the majority of the existing works that use